RamanujanMachine/euler2ai/README.md

    Customize `config.py`, then run each of the following scripts in order:
    - `1_scraping.py`: (Note: may take a few weeks for hundreds of thousands of arXiv ids to ensure compliance with the arXiv API guidelines.)
 Collects LaTeX equation strings from each of the articles in the list `ARXIV_IDS_OF_INTEREST`.
    - `2_retrieval.py`: Sifts for equations containing series or continued fractions that compute the constant of interest.
-   - `3_classification.py`: Classifies each candidate formula as computing the constant of interest or containing the constant's symbol (e.g. $\pi$) in an unrelated context (discarded).
+   - `3_classification.py`: Classifies each candidate formula as computing the constant of interest (passes to next step) or containing the constant's symbol (e.g. $\pi$) in an unrelated context (discarded).
+This step is intended to decrease the number of candidate LaTTeX strings passed to the next stage.
    - `4_extraction.py`: Collects information from LaTeX strings needed to reconstruct and compute the formula in a Computer Algebra System (CAS, SymPy in our case).
    - `5_validation.py`: Computes formulas and finds symbolic values (limits of series and continued fractions) in terms of the constant of interest.
    - `6_to_recurrence.py`: Computes the first 200 terms of each series in preparation for conversion to polynomial recurrences.